FordLabs/retroquest/ui/README.md

 This command will start the server.
 Navigate to http://localhost:4200/ to begin interacting on your desktop with the app.
 The app will automatically reload if you change any of the source files.

+### Testing Strategy
+While not perfect, this site makes heavy use of automated testing.
+Engineers are encouraged to follow a "test-first" or test driven development approach to ensure confidence that the application works after a code change is made.
+This code base incorporates the following types of testing:
+- Unit - confirms that an isolated block of code works properly
+- UI - confirms that the user interface behaves as expected when the user interacts with it
+- End to End - Simulates a user executing common tasks in a browser

 ### Unit Testing

 This code base uses [Jest](https://jestjs.io/) for its unit testing framework.
+Unit test cases are placed alongside src files and follow the naming convention *.spec.ts.

 ```
 yarn unit